Five Skin Care Products That Sound Good But Make Acne Worse

 More Expensive Does Not Mean Better Results

-In choosing acne care products, the most important thing to avoid is ingredients that can cause irritation.
-The darker your skin, the more important it is to stay irritation-free to avoid the formation of long-lasting or even permanent brown spots known as melasma.
+In choosing acne care products3, the most important thing to avoid is ingredients that can cause irritation.
+The darker your skin, the more important it is to stay irritation-free4 to avoid the formation of long-lasting or even permanent brown spots known as melasma5.

 Take the time to read the label of your cleansers, toners, and exfoliants.
 If the product is made with alcohol, don’t buy it.
 Alcohol can dry out your skin.
 If the product is made with menthol, mint, peppermint, or wintergreen, don’t buy it.
 These minty ingredients make your skin feel tingly, but they also can make it break out.